endatabas/endb-book/src/tutorial/sql_basics.md

 SELECT * from posts FOR SYSTEM_TIME AS OF {YOUR_NOTED_TIMESTAMP};
 ```

-NOTE: Although there is no `DELETE` in the traditional sense, there is `ERASE`,
+NOTE: Although there is no destructive `DELETE` in an immutable database,
+there is `ERASE`,
 which exists to remove data for user safety and compliance with laws like GDPR.

 ## Dynamic Joins